CharlesAverill/Phantasia/README.md

 ## Tips
 - Pressing "m" on the title screen will switch between classic/remastered music.
 This will carry across sessions.
-- Pressing "escape" will unlock the mouse.
+- press "escape" in the overworld to pause.

 ## What's Supported